function61/varasto/docs/content/tvshows/index.md

 Preparations
 ------------

+!!! info
 	You will only need to do this once for Varasto.

 Create a directory, let's say `Media > Series`.